cmse822/project-5-gpus-with-cuda-seven-c-s/Project5_FinalReport.md

 that multiple blocks may run on a single multiprocessor simultaneously, sharing the same shared memory.

-We do see a slow down as the block dimension increases. **add more**
+We do see a slow down as the block dimension increases.
+While multiple blocks may run on a single multiprocessor simultaneously, they share the same shared memory.
+Therefore, this leads to increased synchronization time.
+All of the threads in each block are trying to access the shared memory which is why this slows down.